gjanco/mezmo-dd-marketplace/README.md

 - **flat_fee:** Charges a recurring flat fee per month regardless of a customer's usage.
 For example, a partner may charge a customer $100/month.
 No metering/usage metric is required.

 - **Tag_count:** Allows partners to charge based on a customer's usage.
 For example, vendors can charge per unique user, device, or database.
 A metering metric is required for tracking usage.
-The `tag_count` metering metric must be in the manifest.json to appear in a partner's Marketplace tile, and in the metadata.csv to register the metric in Datadog's backend.
+The `tag_count` metering metric must be in the manifest.json to appear in a partner's Marketplace tile.
 For `tag_count`, Datadog calculates the top 99% of hourly usage for the billing cycle.

 Example JSON:
 ```